PDMD6977/Sample_CI_CD/README.md

-simple change to check polling in JENKINS
+simple change to check polling in JENKINS.